jakeheft/ps-code-challenge/readme.md

     - For street cafes categorized as medium or large, write a script that concatenates the category name to the beginning of the name and writes it back to the name column

     *Please share any tests you wrote for #7*
+    #### Jake's work
+    - The script to reorganize the data can be called in with the Reorganize Cafe Data button in the root view.
+This will call the StreetCafe destroy action and trigger the exportation of data to a csv file, destroying small category data, then updating medium and large category data while leaving other category data alone.
+    - I tested this in the path: `'street_cafes/spec/features/welcome_spec'`.
+Each category type is tested to ensure proper functioning, with destroyed records expected to raise exception.
+    - Overall this was a fun a challenging project.
+The nature of the design made it difficult to follow normal REST conventions, but I tried getting a little creative in that regard.
+    - I am happy to discuss my design decisions with you as well as changes I would make if I had more time--Turing's demanding 80/hrs week made it hard to refactor fully for this challenge.

 8) Show your work and check your email for submission instructions.